alekela/CPP_bash/README.md

 6) add settings✅
 7) add bullets and shooting mechanism✅
 8) add statistic (records)
-9) add slowing down whole level and parts of it
+9) remove ExitProgram by adding my class of Exception
 10) more levels, new ideas)